Arrow pointing to left

 2. Create tab #1: contacts

-The first tab in your Google CRM template will track your contact information, including customer data.
+The first tab in your CRM in Google Sheets will track your contact information, including customer data.
 Add column headers to this CRM template to encompass a contact record, like:

 This will enable you to track details about current customers, past customers, vendors and more.